 - Step up and down could get annoying

-We think this Alora would be a great pick for couples, with plenty of storage on offer.
+We think the 2024 Alora would be a great pick for couples, with plenty of storage on offer.
 The Ford Transit-based van is unique among the three model range as it is the only one that doesn’t have a toilet on the nearside, a feature we appreciate as it means the access hatch isn’t going to be inside the awning.

 We thought the exterior was striking and are also fans of the large front lounge.
 Four could comfortably sit here – and that’s before swivelling the cab seats.